CLI Reference#

 -o, --output |

-Output directory | <source>-ejected next to source |
+Output directory | <project>/ejected (overridable via [eject].output) |

 -f, --force |

-Overwrite the output directory if it already exists | False |
+Overwrite a non-eject directory at the output path | False |

 What gets emitted